Hamburger

 Non-competes

-For special employees with a higher income permitted (in 2023, at least EUR3,900 gross per month), but not longer than 12 months.
+For special employees with a higher income permitted (in 2024, at least EUR 4,040 gross per month), but not longer than 12 months.
 If the non-competition clause is valid and enforceable (depending on if (i) the employee terminates the employment, if (ii) the employment relationship has been terminated by the employer for good reason with immediate effect or if (iii) the employee has terminated the employment with immediate effect without good reason), there is no requirement for payment during the non-competition period.
 If it is not enforceable (eg, if the employer terminates the employment without good reason), the employer may pay the salary during the non-competition period in order to make the non-competition clause enforceable.

 Customer non-solicits